Fuyunori/PV247-project/README.md

 - choice of speed / frame rate;
 - rewinding to a previous state;
 - cycle detection;
-- storing the current state as a new game's initial state.
+- setting the current state as a new game's initial state.

 ## Non-functional requirements
 - responsivity